Be a part of the Central Kentucky Youth Orchestras!

 We recommend not waiting until 11pm on June 1 to upload your video.
 It may take a while to upload to YouTube depending on your internet speed.

-Paste your video link and provide some basic information about you at our 78th Season: 2025-2026 AUDITION APPLICATION.
+Paste your video link and provide some basic information about you at our AUDITION VIDEO SUBMISSION LINK (this will go live end of February 2026).

 There is a $20 audition fee.
 If you need help with the audition fee, contact Amelia at ckyoauditions@gmail.com.